Code-Institute-Submissions/Project-8/README.md

 The error was successfully resolved after removing the dashes.
 ## Credit
 #### Images
-* [Unsplash](https://unsplash.com) - for the backgroundn image used in the landing page & the Lego block image used in Resume page
+* [Unsplash](https://unsplash.com) - for the background image used in the landing page & the Lego block image used in Resume page
 * [Dribble](https://dribbble.com/shots/5025015-Lego-pop-art) - for the Lego Popart image used in Contact page
 #### Ackowledgement
 * [W3schools](https://www.w3schools.com/howto/howto_css_shake_image.asp) - for the shaking image effect used in About Me page